asayers/cbdr/README.md

 Without further ado, here's my method:

 1. Pick a pair of commits you care about
-2. Pick one at random and benchmark it, appending to the set of samples
+2. Pick one at random and benchmark it, appending the results to your set of measurements
 3. Compute the 99% confidence interval for the diffence of the means
 4. If the confidence interval is smaller than the smallest regression you care about, you're done.
 If not, go to step 2.

+If your benchmark produces multiple values (eg. wall time and max RSS), then you want to check that none of them have regressed.
+This multiplies your chance of a false positive by the number of values involved.
+You can counteract this by multiplying the widths of your CIs by the same number.

+There's some stuff in this repo which might help you implement a scheme like the one I described, but to be honest it's not that hard and the setup will depend a lot on how your benchmarks look.

 ## Common bad practice